repository-jp/docker-image-php/README.md

 This docker image can create a virtual environment for PHP using [PHPBrew](http://phpbrew.github.io/phpbrew/) and [virtPHP](http://virtphp.org).

-When you want to use PHP, run below commands to install PHP that you want to.
+When you want to use PHP, run below commands to install PHP that you want.

 [1] Confirm installable versions by PHPBrew.

 	phpbrew known

+[2] Install PHP from PHPBrew.

+	# Example:
+	#
-[2] Install PHP 5.6.19 if you needed its version.
+	# Install PHP 5.6.19
+	#
 	phpbrew install 5.6.19

-And you want to create a virtual environment for PHP, run below commands to create its environment.
+[3] Create a virtual environment for PHP using virtPHP.

-[Example]
+	# Example:
+	#

-Create a virtual environment named 'php56env' with PHP 5.6.19 when you logged in with the user named 'centos'
+	# Create a virtual environment named 'php56env' with PHP 5.6.19
+	# when you logged in with the user named 'centos'
+	#
 	virtphp create --php-bin-dir=/home/centos/.phpbrew/php/php-5.6.19/bin php56env

 ## PHPBrew Version